 There’s no doubt that technology improves human productivity.
-However, in many cases, it can take over a job performed by a human completely.
-McKinsey’s report predicts that by 2030, there will be up to 375 million people who will switch their occupation due to the adoption of automation.
+However, in many cases, it can completely take over a human's job.
+McKinsey's report predicts that by 2030, up to 375 million people will switch occupations due to the adoption of automation.
 Should we be afraid that robots will steal our jobs?
 Not necessarily.

 5. Responsible AI

 The increased use of AI and machine learning will make businesses and governments pay more attention to their ethics.
-Over the past 10 years, we have observed many cases of AI bias and discrimination.
-For example, Compas is an AI system that has been used by the American court system to forecast which defendants could reoffend.
+Over the past 10 years, we have observed many AI bias and discrimination cases.
+For example, Compas is an AI system that has been used by the American court system to forecast which defendants could re-offend.
 The algorithm was predicting that black offenders were more likely to become recidivists than white defendants.
 That wasn’t true.
 Because of the data Compas was initially provided with, the algorithm developed an incorrect model and was misclassifying black defendants.

-Another example that helped show the limitations of AI was Amazon’s recruiting tool.
-In 2014, the company started testing an AI system that was meant to help their recruiting team search for top talent.
-The problem was that the algorithm was learning by using the number of applications submitted to Amazon over the past decade, and these belonged mostly to men.
+Another example that helped show the limitations of AI was Amazon's recruiting tool.
+In 2014, the company started testing an AI system that was meant to help its recruiting team search for top talent.
+The problem was that the algorithm was learning by using the number of applications submitted to Amazon over the past decade, which mainly belonged to men.
 Because of that, the program taught itself to prefer male applicants, penalizing CVs sent by women.

-These are just two examples that show that making unbiased algorithms is still challenging.
-More and more employees, customers, and investors are now expecting business to address the ethical issues surronding AI and to make the technology explainable and transparent.
+These two examples show that making unbiased algorithms is still challenging.
+More and more employees, customers, and investors are now expecting businesses to address AI's ethical issues and make the technology explainable and transparent.
 Companies will also have to decide to what extent they can hand their responsibilities over to algorithms.
 Should those algorithms be able to make choices for humans, or should they only provide advice?
 If a mistake happens, who should be responsible for it?
 This pressure will, sooner or later, make governments create regulations that will ensure the fairness of AI and its accountability.